devgitt82/Studia-BE-Shoes-Store-Crawler/README.md

-﻿# Spider crawler - data extraction from the popular shoe store **Part of a shoe store project on 2nd year of studies at Gdansk University of Technology**
+﻿# Spider crawler for data extraction from popular shoe store.
+ **Part of a shoe store project on 2nd year of studies at Gdansk University of Technology**

 **Requirements:**